symphonycms/symphonycms/README.markdown

 		git submodule update --init --recursive

-1. If updating from a version older than `2.0.5`, enable the [Debug DevKit](http://github.com/symphonycms/debugdevkit/tree/master) and [Profile DevKit](http://github.com/symphonycms/profiledevkit/tree/master) extensions.
+1. If updating from a version older than `2.0.5`, enable the [Debug DevKit](https://github.com/symphonycms/debugdevkit) and [Profile DevKit](https://github.com/symphonycms/profiledevkit) extensions.

-1. Go to `http://example.com/install/` to complete the update process.
+1. Point your web browser at the `install` subdirectory (e.g., `http://example.com/install/`) to complete the update process.

 1. You and your website are now in the future.
 Buy yourself a silver jumpsuit.